 I object to the use of existing public access land as SANGS as the methods of management of the public access is in conflict.
-Examples of the former would be any registered common to which the public have the right of recreation [Commons Act 1899 Scheme of Regulation and management] or s193 such has been seen in the TBH SPA avoidance strategy by SCC on Chobham Common or Waverley BC on Farnham park which is governed by PHA1845 and the use of the Worplesdon Group of Commons by GBC as they are all s193 [LPA1925] commons and Guildford BC proposals to use Effingham Common and Tyting farm.
+Example the former would be any registered common to which the public has the right of recreation [Commons Act 1899 Scheme of Regulation a ave public open space as SANG is not management or s193 such has been seen in the TBH SPA avoidation strategy by SCC on Chobham Common or Waverley BC on Farnham park which is governed by PHA1845 and the use of the Worplesdon Group of Commons by GBC as they are all s193 [LPA1925] commons and Guildford BC proposals to use Effingham Common and Tyting farm.
 The former is registered common land with public rights of access and the later is the ex LCC acquired via SCC as public open space.
 The conflict is in the powers capable of being used and which are the dominant tenement in law to control and enforce against the public's right of use.
 The assumed powers for ordinary public access to LA public open space is through byelaws under the Local Government Act 1990 these cannot affect statutory rights of public access where that is governed by primary legislation.